-Explore, Dream, Discover: Advice from Mark Twain on How to Live your Life; Response to a Challenge & Pass it on!
+Explore, Dream, Discover: Advice from Mark Twain on How to Live Your Life; Response to a Challenge and Pass It On!

 Ages ago Jo Goldsmith issued a challenge in her hub "My Favorite Quote Essay Challenge".
 I took notes on it for future reference, then it got lost in the file pile!
 I've just uncovered it, dusted it off and here it is.
 Sorry for the delay, Jo.
 Perhaps you can give me the correct link to your original hub?

 This was the challenge: